HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ## Mobile methodology & tech stacks

-While mobile web is highly used, these experience typically have less processing power and slower internet interconnectivity.
+While mobile web is highly used, these experiences typically have less processing power and slower internet interconnectivity.
 Many technologies have emerged to mitigate these limitations.
 These include Client Hints and APIs that identify the connection type and serve assets best suited for the connection.

 In this section we will also look at overall app usage for the mobile web and how the programming languages, content management systems, and web servers compare to desktop experiences.